nus-cs2103-AY1718S1/addressbook-level4/collated/main/liuhang0213.md

     }

     /**
+     * Returns a ReadOnlyMeetingList from a given file
      * @param filePath location of the data.
 Cannot be null
      * @throws DataConversionException if the file is not in the correct format.
      */